xzhugeucsd/cse15l-lab-reports/lab-report-3.md

 ```
 -n: Show line numbers

-Clearly tell us how many lines there are.
+It's useful because it clearly tells us how many lines there are.

 ![](lab5/grep%20-n2.png)